auloin/job-not-enqueued-kotlin/README.md

 The issue is that jobs are not saved when using Spring without `@Transactional` and with `autoCommit=false`.
+Issue is fix in v7.

 To reproduce the bug set the following in `application.properties`